MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-powerbi.md

     :::image type="content" source="media/byodlbi-1.png" alt-text="Create a new premium workspace.":::

    > [!NOTE]
-   > A Power BI Premium trial is sufficient, if you are only testing out the [Data Export](setup.md#what-data-source-should-i-use-for-my-power-platform-inventory) feature in the CoE Starter Kit.
+   > A Power BI Premium trial is sufficient, if you are only testing out the integration of the [Data Export](setup.md#what-data-source-should-i-use-for-my-power-platform-inventory) feature with the CoE Starter Kit.

 1. Select **+ New** > **Dataflow** (if prompted select “No, create dataflow” instead of datamart).
     :::image type="content" source="media/byodlbi-2.png" alt-text="Create a dataflow.":::
-1. Select **Import Model** and upload the PowerPlatformAdminAnalytics-DF.json file, which can be found in the CoE Starter Kit you downloaded from [aka.ms/CoeStarterKitDownload](https://aka.ms/CoEStarterKitDownload).
+1. Select **Import Model** and upload the **PowerPlatformAdminAnalytics-DF.json** file, which can be found in the CoE Starter Kit you downloaded from [aka.ms/CoeStarterKitDownload](https://aka.ms/CoEStarterKitDownload).
     :::image type="content" source="media/byodlbi-3.png" alt-text="Import a dataflow model.":::
 1. From the workspace, select **Datasets + Dataflows** to see your imported dataflow.
 1. Edit the dataflow.